 Continuous Delivery levels

 In Site Reliability Engineering, Betsey Byers et al describe reliability engineering in terms of availability levels.
-Based on their own experiences, they suggest ‘each additional nine of availability represents an order of magnitude more engineering effort’.
+Based on their own experiences, they suggest ‘each additional nine of availability represents an order of magnitude improvement.
 For example, if a team achieves 99.0% availability with x engineering effort, an increase to 99.9% availability would need a further 10x effort from the exact same team.

 In a similar fashion, deployment throughput levels can be established for Continuous Delivery.
 Deployment throughput is a function of deployment frequency and deployment lead time, and common time units can be defined as different levels.
 When linked to the relative efforts required for technology and organisational changes, throughput levels can be used as an estimation heuristic.